-Enroll now in CFI’s Full Immersion FMVA Program to get three months of free access to a PitchBook user account and start exploring the platform on your own!
+Enroll now in CFI’s Full Immersion FMVA Program to get free access to a PitchBook user account for a limited time and start exploring the platform on your own!

 We also highly recommend that you check out the Advanced Financial Modeling & Valuation Course, which is built around a case study on Amazon.com.
 This course covers a step-by-step video demonstration on how to use the PitchBook Data platform to search for Amazon’s financial data and export it to Excel for in-depth financial modeling and valuation.